Botanical name Gmelina leichhardtii

 Once you have walked underneath a Gmelina leichardtii or White Beech for the first time on a sunny day you will always know what you are looking at.
 They are quite unmistakeable.
 The tracery of the leaves is quite distinctive.

 As the trees age the leaves get rounder, or ovate to broad ovate.
-While this tree is perhaps 15 metres tall it is not particularly old so far as White Beech are concerned, my estimate is perhaps only 20 to 25 years.
+While this tree is perhaps 15 to 20 metres tall it is not particularly old so far as White Beech are concerned, my estimate is perhaps only 20 to 25 years.
 It is just starting to poke through the surrounding Eucalypts.
 Older trees have more ovate leaves than these, at least in Mooral Creek.

-Europeans started living in Mooral Creek in 1903, having moved into Cedar Party Creek valley next to us earlier than that.
+Europeans started living in Mooral Creek in 1903, having moved into the Cedar Party Creek valley next to us earlier than that.

 Gmelina leichhardtii